Frequently Asked Questions

 1. Who should seek our services now or ASAP?
-Those with BMI greater than 25 who are motivated and ready to make significant lifestyle changes with the goal of living longer healthier lives should seek our services.
-Please keep in mind that a BMI more than 25 but less than 27 may not qualify you for medications.
-We can pursue 3 of the 4 parts of our sustained medical weight control program.
+Those with BMI greater than 25 who or who have an abdominal circumference larger than 31.5 inches qualify for treatment.
 Those who had previous bariatric surgeries (sleeve, balloon, etc) and still want to lose additional weight should seek our services.
 Those patients considering surgical options can still consult with us before or after surgery.

 3. How do I know if I have unhealthy weight?
 BMI screens for unhealthy weight and the abdominal circumference confirms it.
 Learn more here.

 4. Do you sell products in your practice?
 No.

 5. Do I have to use your products or your recommended products?
 No. We respect your autonomy.
 However, we recommend certain products and technology as part of our sustained medical weight control program.
 If you choose to not follow our recommendations and you are not successful in meeting your weight loss goals, then our ability to guide your weight loss journey is greatly limited.

 6. Do I have to take medications?
 No. However, we know that patients with unhealthy weight regain weight because of damage to the neurohormonal system that regulates appetite.
 Unhealthy weight is a chronic disease that requires chronic treatment.
 If you do not want medications, you can still consult with us for physician prescribed nutrition, exercise and self-monitoring.
 In addition, having our team review your current medications and medical conditions can also lead to additional weight loss.